Atypical Rash: Expert Diagnosis Guide for Unusual Skin Eruptions

 - Imaging: Joint x-rays/MRI, ultrasound for organomegaly.

 AI analysis can complement traditional tests.
-By uploading images to tools like Rash Detector, clinicians receive instant assessments:
+By uploading images to tools like Rash Detector, clinicians and patients can receive instant assessments of an atypical rash and get guidance on possible causes and next steps.

 Sources: